Parry-97/fastapi-transformers/README.md

 - FastAPI-based, easily extendable and documented (provides OpenAPI/Swagger docs out of the box)
 - Configured for easy Docker deployment using [uv](https://github.com/astral-sh/uv) for ultra-fast Python package management
 - Works with PyTorch (CPU) by default
+- Infrastructure-as-code for Azure provisioning using Terraform, with Kubernetes manifests for AKS-based app deployment

 ## Requirements